Kamensk Ironworks hospital building

-The Kamensk Ironworks hospital building is a large building in the historical center of Kamensk-Uralsky, Sverdlovsk oblast.
+The Kamensk Ironworks Hospital building is a large building in the historical center of Kamensk-Uralsky, Sverdlovsk Oblast.

-The building was designated a regionally significant monument on December 31, 1987 (decision № 535 by the executive committee of Sverdlovsk oblast Council of People's Deputies), under listing #661710794150005.
+The building was designated a regionally significant monument on 31 December 1987 (by decision No. 535 by the Executive Committee of the Sverdlovsk Oblast Council of People's Deputies), under listing #661710794150005.

 History

-The hospital was not the town's first medical institution of the town.
-Previously there had been hospital wards for workers, but they were dotted around the town and were not well-coordinated.
+Prior to the erection of the hospital building, there were already hospital wards for workers in the city, but they were scattered throughout the city and there was no clear coordination between them.

-The street network had been reorganized shortly before construction was begun on the hospital.
-Krasnykh Orlov Street (formerly Upper Novaya Street) was being modernized.
-A decision was made to build the hospital near the forest for logistical reasons and to satisfy health requirements.
+The city street network had been reorganized shortly before construction was begun on the hospital, and Krasnykh Orlov Street (formerly Verkhnyaya Novaya Street) was being modernized.
+The decision was made to build the hospital near the pine forest for logistical and sanitary reasons.
 The hospital was located along the road from the Razgulyaevsky mine to the Kamensk Ironworks.

-The Kamensk Ironworks was responsible for construction.
-Mikhail Pavlovich Malakhov served as architect.
-The project was planned in 1817 and construction began in 1826.
-The original plan called for a one-story neoclassical stone structure with straight lines, symmetrical composition, and minimal decoration.
-Later, in 1847-1849, a second floor was added, providing room for more hospital beds.
+The construction was ordered by the Kamensk State Ironworks.
+Ural architect Mikhail Malakhov planned the project in 1817 and construction began in 1826.
+The original plan called for a one-story stone structure in the style of provincial classicism with straight lines, symmetrical composition, and minimal decoration.
+Later, in 1847–1849, a second floor was added, providing room for more hospital beds.
 The building was electrified in 1906.